Professor Carlos Cabrera

 Assistant Professor Torsten Stelzer

-Laboratory: Crystallization Design Institute
+Lab: Crystallization Design Institute at the MSRC

 Martin Luther University Halle-Wittenberg – Dr. Ing.
 Engineering Science